 - Create an account to login to the registry and apply to certify new SRCs or transfer, use and retire existing SRCs.

-- Attend a training session and view eligibility requirements to further understand SRC trading.
+- Attend a training session and view eligibility requirements

 - Press Release – DOEE Announces $12,750,000 for Innovative program to Incentivize Cost-Effective Green Infrastructure